 The roles and responsibilities of agencies

 Monitoring of recreational water quality involves multiple agencies: regional councils, district and city councils and health agencies.
-The roles and responsibilities can vary in each region but most follow those recommended by the 2003 MFE/MOH Microbiological Water Quality Guidelines for Marine and Freshwater Recreational Areas.
+The roles and responsibilities can vary in each region but most follow those recommended by the Microbiological Water Quality Guidelines for Marine and Freshwater Recreational Areas.

 The regional councils and unitary authorities are responsible for implementing a monitoring programme.
 This includes: